Sleep Disorder Overview

 Sleep Disorder Diagnosis

-Your Wellstar physician will take a careful medical history that includes a questionnaire about your sleep habits and perform a physical examination.
+Your Wellstar sleep medicine specialist will take a careful medical history that includes a questionnaire about your sleep habits and perform a relevant physical examination.
 Some sleep disorders may be diagnosed on the basis of the history and exam, while others might require tests or evaluation including:

 - Blood tests or muscle/nerve studies to exclude other possible causes for your symptoms.